Lactation Resources for Employees

 Find lactation spaces you can use

-You and your manager may identify an appropriate space prior to your return to work.
+You can work with your manager to identify an appropriate space prior to your return to work.
+Before returning to work, find out which pumping spaces are closest to your work area.
+This will greatly reduce stress.
+Know what is available in that space so you know what to bring with you.
+It is good to identify at least one back-up space as well.
 If space is not available in your building contact the Lifestyle Improvement Program at 603-650-5950.

-Once you’ve identified a comfortable space, schedule your pumping sessions in your calendar.
+Once you’ve identified an appropriate space, schedule your pumping sessions in your calendar.
 Remember that a short pumping or breastfeeding session is better than no session at all.
 Your milk supply will decrease if you skip too many sessions.

-While you’re on leave, freeze and store the breastmilk you pump to use once you return to work.
-Consider storing breastmilk in small amounts (2 to 3 ounces) for unexpected situations or delays in regular feedings.
+While you are on leave, freeze and store the milk you pump to use once you return to work.
+Consider storing it in small amounts (2 to 3 ounces) for unexpected situations or delays in regular feedings.

 Take care of yourself

 No matter how you choose to feed your child, being a working parent can be tiring.
-Get as much rest as you can, eat nutritious foods throughout the day, and drink plenty of water.
+Get as much rest as you can, keep stress to a minimum, eat nutritious foods throughout the day, and drink plenty of water.

 Lactation resources